living will and trust living will and trust

 After filling out the form, it’s critical to have the document witnessed and notarized as per the laws of the state to legitimize it.
 Some states may require different number of witnesses, so one might need to check the laws of the specific state.

-One should consider sharing copies of the finalized living will with their primary care doctor, close family, and designated healthcare proxy, if exist.
-The document should be easily accessible in the event of a sudden health crisis, guaranteeing the adherence to the individual’s wishes.
+One should consider sharing copies of the finalized living will with their primary care doctor, close family, and designated healthcare proxy if they exist.
+The document should be easily accessible in the event of a sudden health crisis, guaranteeing adherence to the individual’s wishes.

 Instructions for Establishing a Trust